Sixth Kalima Radde Kufr In English: Understanding Its Meaning and Significance

 Importance in light of Hadith

-It is very important to know that no one has the right to declare someone a disbeliever without reason.
+It is essential to know that no one has the right to declare someone a disbeliever without reason.
 Whoever declares someone a disbeliever without reason may also enter into disbelief himself.
+No Muslim has been directly declared an infidel in Islamic Shari’ah, but certain acts are said to be infidels.

 As prayer has been said to be the distinguishing factor between disbelief and Islam, one who does not pray is not directly called a disbeliever.
 This means that the importance of prayer in Islam is very high.
+In this Kalima, a Muslim is prohibited from doing the following:

 • By going into disbelief and committing a shirk